Motionless in White: Disguise (2018–2021)

-Scoring the End of the World and upcoming seventh studio album (2022–present)
+Scoring the End of the World (2022–2024)

 On March 7, 2022, the band announced that they are planning to release new music on Friday, March 11, with a 30-second video teaser hinting at some potentially new music.
 On that day, the band officially released the single "Cyberhex" featuring Lindsay Schoolcraft along with its music video.
 At the same time, they officially released the cover and track list for their sixth studio album, Scoring the End of the World, which was released on June 10, 2022.

 On April 14, the band unveiled the second single "Masterpiece" and its corresponding music video.
 On May 13, the band released the third single "Slaughterhouse" featuring Bryan Garris of Knocked Loose.
 On June 3, one week before the album release, the band released the title track "Scoring the End of the World" featuring Mick Gordon.

 In April 2023, the band announced a summer tour dubbed "The Dark Horizon Tour" which co-headlines with In This Moment.
 Just a few weeks later, the band announced a fall tour with Knocked Loose, After the Burial, and Alpha Wolf titled "The Touring The End of the World Tour.
 On July 7, 2023, the band announced the deluxe edition of the album which is set to be released on September 8, 2023.
 At the same time, the band officially revealed the track list.

 Motionless in White performed during the first night of WWE's WrestleMania XL on April 6, 2024, where they performed Rhea Ripley's theme "Demon in Your Dreams" prior to her Women's World Championship defence; Ripley is a long-time fan of the band and based much of her aesthetic as a wrestler upon Cerulli.